okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/concepts/best-practices.md

 That is why generally recommended to avoid using too many Local Maps as this can significantly slow down the report and affect its overall responsiveness.
 Instead, you should leverage [Remote Maps](./../features/importing.md#import-a-remote-map) or [My Storage Maps](./../features/importing.md#import-my-storage-maps) to reduce the memory load on the report file.

+If you are using [My Storage](./../features/my-storage.md), always follow the best practices for [Security](./../security/my-storage.md) to ensure that your maps are stored and accessed securely.